hodzanassredin/hodzanassredin.github.com/_posts/2015-08-04-fsharp_for_middle_size_project.md

 #Type inference.

-After some time almost zero problemsб, but you need to understand limitations like: F# does not allow type constraints involving two different type parameters.
+After some time almost zero problems, but you need to understand limitations like: F# does not allow type constraints involving two different type parameters.

 #OOP support